TENT: Fully Test-Time Adaptation By Entropy Minimization

 (Note: while the authors also show results for CIFAR-100 and ImageNet, we’ll only deal with this small dataset and model for convenience.)

-The intuition here as far as I can tell is that entropy encodes the model’s confidence.
-If the model’s prediction is confident it is all-in-all more probable to be correct (it might have seen similar examples during training, the example might be “easy”, etc).
+The intuition here, as far as I can tell, is that entropy encodes the model’s confidence.
+If the model’s prediction is confident, it is all-in-all more probable to be correct (it might have seen similar examples during training, the example might be “easy”, etc).
 Corruptions take the model OOD and decrease its confidence.
 Since cross-entropy is lowest when all probability mass is assigned to the correct label, increasing entropy (all-in-all) dilutes that mass and increases loss.

 Two important notes on how entropy is minimized: